 “There is nothing quite so useless as doing with great efficiency, something that should not be done at all.” – Peter Drucker

-Know your Focus
+6. Know your Focus

-In closing, I’ll share a few tips about defining your focus.
-It’s important to recognize your priorities in a season.
-Merriam Webster defines season as “a time characterized by a particular circumstance or feature.”
 You may have a time when your kids are your number 1 focus and other times when you’re focused on health or perhaps a spiritual or community focus is important to you for a period.
 There are endless possibilities of what is important to you, but whatever it is, it will likely demand sacrifices and trade-offs.
 The clearer we get on those priorities, the more comfortable we become with the trade-offs.
-Ultimately, clarifying your focus will serve as a guide to daily, weekly, monthly decisions you’ll need to make.
+Ultimately, clarifying your focus will serve as a guide to daily, weekly, and monthly decisions you’ll need to make.

 Action Steps